risk-first/website/menagerie/Software-Dependency-Risk.md

 Which had **26** symbols in it.

-Now, here's the cheat:  The `repeat()` function was built into Javascript in 2015 in [ECMAScript 6.0](http://www.ecma-international.org/ecma-262/6.0/).
+Now, here's the cheat:  the `repeat()` function was built into Javascript in 2015 in [ECMAScript 6.0](http://www.ecma-international.org/ecma-262/6.0/).
 If we'd had to program it ourselves, we might have added this:

 ```javascript
 function repeat(s,n) {                     (10 symbols)